Minor damage to the battery can affect the car’s performance and result in costly maintenance.

 2. Inspect the battery for any damage

-For some reason, if you don’t have access to battery detergent, then the second option is to implement household remedies to remove corrosion, such as Coca-Cola and baking soda.
+If you don’t have access to battery detergent, the second option is to implement household remedies to remove corrosion, such as Coca-Cola and baking soda.

-However, while some people believe Coca-Cola is an effective method to remove corrosion, we suggest exercising some caution because the beverage contains phosphoric acid and synthetic sugars that can be damaging to your engine.
+However, while some people believe Coca-Cola is an effective method to remove corrosion, we suggest exercising caution because the beverage contains phosphoric acid and synthetic sugars that can damage your engine.

 4. Dry and Rinse off the battery